On checkable codes in group algebras: Abstract

 \section{Abstract}

-We classify, in terms of the structure of the finite group $G$, all group algebras $KG$ for which all right ideals are right annihilators of principal left ideals.
-This means in the language of coding theory that we classify code-checkable group algebras $KG$ which have been considered so far only for abelian groups $G$.
+We classify, in terms of the structure of the finite group \textit{G}, all group algebras \textit{KG} for which all right ideals are right annihilators of principal left ideals.
+This means in the language of coding theory that we classify code-checkable group algebras \textit{KG} which have been considered so far only for abelian groups \textit{G}.
 Optimality of checkable codes and asymptotic results are discussed.